 Trips for all domestic travel need to be created and approved through workflow.
-ProTrav is now available for the creation of domestic trips for purposes other than COVID-19.
+ProTrav is available for the creation of domestic trips.

 Faculty and staff inquiries regarding international travel can be directed to firstname.lastname@example.org.